Rechard16/Cat-Dog-Classifier/README.md

 -  Ensemble learning method

-- `steganographia` and `cryptography` (it might be strange but we use it to protect out originality)
+- `steganographia` and `cryptography` (it might be strange but we use it to protect our originality)